How to Decorate Your Front Door for Fall

 Create a Layered Look with Hay Bales

 Unless you live near a horse barn, hay bales are likely something you only see in the fall.
 Invite them into your own home by including three or four in your front porch decor.
-These naturally beautiful blocks work great as a foundation to your design.
+These naturally beautiful blocks work great as a foundation to your fall front door decorations.
+You can also find readily-available straw bales at your local craft store.
 We stacked ours in various sizes on each side of the door; they act as risers to show off other fun fall accessories.
 There are plenty of ways to use hay bales in your decor, so have some fun finding out what works best for your style!

 Dress Up a Basic Wreath

 With a gorgeous double door like this, we had to find wreaths that were equally as beautiful.
-However, custom live wreaths last for only one season and can easily make a big dent in your holiday funds.
+However, wreaths made with living materials last for only one season and can make a big dent in your holiday funds.
 A longer-lasting alternative is to use simple, store-bought wreaths as a base and dress them up with seasonal accessories.
-Here, we started with a faux twig and berry wreath.
+Here, we started with a faux grapevine and berry wreath.
 Then, we added silk flowers with floral wire for an asymmetrical design.

-Editor's Tip: If you only have time to add a wreath to your front door this fall, embrace the fact that it's going to be the star and don't feel shy about using bold colors.
+Editor's Tip: If you only have time to add a DIY fall wreath to your front door this season, embrace the fact that it's going to be the star, and don't feel shy about using bold colors.
 We're always fans of the classic gold, red, and copper color scheme.

 Embrace Fall Blooms

-You may associate fresh blooms with a springtime front porch, but there is just enough opportunity for natural elements in the fall, too.
+You might associate fresh blooms with a springtime front porch, but there is just enough opportunity for natural elements in the fall, too.
 Take advantage of fall flowers by dressing your front deck in brightly colored mums.
 Bright yellows and oranges are a nice transition from summer to fall, but we're also big fans of deep reds and purples.
 We planted our mums in adorable red store-bought wood baskets.
-The handles make it easy to move the mums around as you play with different styles and layouts for your porch.
+The handles make it easy to move the mums around as you play with different styles and fall decorating ideas.

 Plant in Style